mukesh7590/Movies-Collection-List/README.md

 ## About The Project

-A user can make his own collection list of movies.
+User can make his own collection list of movies. where user can add & remove movies in their own collection list.

 ## Features
 -  Add movie into your Collection Bucket List. you can also add movies into your favorite.